dingp/nvidia-noVNC/README.md

 ### Access noVNC in a browser

 You should now be able to go to `localhost:6080` in a browser window.
-The default noVNC password is `00000000`.
+If you skipped setting the vnc password step above, the default noVNC password is `00000000`.